 A: Yes, every student will walk across the stage and be recognized at all of our ceremonies.

 Q: How long will the ceremony last?

-Q: It may be warm outside during the day.
-Will there be water and fans available?
+Q: It may be cool outside during the afternoon.
+Will there be water available?

-A: Participants in the ceremony (graduates, faculty, and staff volunteers) will be provided bottled water and fans during the ceremonies.
+A: Participants in the ceremony (graduates, faculty, and staff volunteers) will be provided bottled water during the ceremony.
 Guests are encouraged to bring water and non-alcoholic drinks as needed to remain comfortable.
-During the 8pm ceremony, concession stands will be open at the stadium to provide guests with water and refreshments.
-Water fountains are also available throughout the facility.
+Water station are also available throughout the Undergraduate ceremony.

 Q: Can we take pictures of our graduate?

-A: You may take pictures from your seat; however you are not allowed to come on the field at any time to take pictures during the ceremony.
+A: You may take pictures from your seat.
 You are also permitted to videotape the ceremony from your seat.

 Q: Can we take pictures by the stage of our graduate?